khiancarasicas/class-scheduling-system/README.md

 ## License

-This project is **not open source**.

 The **Automated Class Scheduling System** was developed as part of a capstone project for **STI College Legazpi** and is protected under a **custom proprietary license**.

 The system is intended **only for academic demonstration and evaluation purposes**.
-Any **commercial use, reproduction, modification, or redistribution** is strictly prohibited **without written permission** from the development team.
+Any **commercial use, reproduction, modification, or redistribution** is strictly prohibited.

 For full license details, refer to the [`LICENSE.md`](./LICENSE.md) file in this repository.

----

-## Contact

-For questions or feedback, please contact the development team or STI College Legazpi